Payment Plan Recalculate

 If a patient makes a payment for a Payment Plan that is intended as an early payment (before the payment plan amount is due) or a payment to principal, future payments and interest can be recalculated.

 Late Payments: Interest can also be recalculated for early or late payments.
-It does not matter which allocation method you choose.
+It does not matter which allocation method the user chooses.

 If Pay on principal is selected as the Payment Allocation Method and interest is also recalculated, the prepayment will first subtract from the total balance.
 Then the remaining payments will be recalculated based on the new balance (new balance / remaining payments = new due amounts).
 This may change the total numbers of payments or last payment date of the payment plan.